-5 Things You Need To Do Before You Open Your Pool
+FREE CHECKLIST: 5 Things To Do Before You Open Your Swimming Pool

+It’s officially spring!
 The weather is warming up and we’re all itching to get outside and open our pools.
 Not so fast!
-Preparation is key to a successful pool opening.
-Slow down, plan ahead, and check out these tips to help ensure a safe, easy, and successful pool opening.
+Preparation is key to a successful swimming pool opening.
+Slow down, plan ahead, and check out these tips to help ensure a safe, easy, and successful above ground pool opening this year.

-You want to start the summer pool season with everything clean and organized.
-Before you ever even start the pool opening process, take some time to clean up the patio and backyard.
+There’s no better way to start your summer pool season than with everything cleaned up and organized.!
+Before you ever even start the swimming pool opening process, take some time to clean up your patio and backyard.

 - Remove leaves, branches, stones, and other debris and tripping hazards that could cause injury or damage your pool liner during the pool opening process.

 - Do any landscaping, including planting and tree trimming, beforehand to prevent dirt and debris from getting in your pool after it’s opened.

 - Note any power lines, pipes, and wires buried in your yard.

 - Check for bugs, rodents, and other pests that may have found their way in and around your backyard and pool area.
 It’s best to handle pests now before you’re spending a lot of time around your pool.

 - Sanitize your deck, patio furniture, and accessories area to make sure everything is as germ-free and sanitary as possible for your family.